beepnl/BEEP/public/docs/source/.compare.md

 #Api\MeasurementController

-Store and retreive sensor data (both LoRa and direct API POSTs)
+Store and retreive sensor data (both LoRa and API POSTs) from a Device
 <!-- START_b3690d7048f832bb2ae7059b2ccd2d2e -->
 ## api/sensors POST
 Store sensor measurement data (see BEEP sensor data API definition) from API, or TTN.
 In case of using api/unsecure_sensors, this is used for legacy measurement devices that do not have the means to encrypt HTTPS cypher